Police Academy 4: Citizens on Patrol 1987

 Plot Summary

-Captain Harris, however, is not one for Lassard’s unorthodox methods and is determined to sabotage the entire operation.
-With the Commandant away at an overseas conference, Harris seizes the opportunity to take over the academy and plot the downfall of the COP program.
-His trusty sidekick, Lt.
-Proctor, assists in this mission to discredit the volunteers and restore order to the police force.
+However, resistance brews as Captain Harris is less than pleased with Lassard’s unconventional approach and aims to undermine the entire program.
+With the Commandant away at an international conference, Harris seizes the opportunity to commandeer the academy and hatch plans to dismantle the COP initiative.
+Enlisted for support is his loyal aide, Lt.
+Proctor, who assists in their schemes to discredit the well-meaning volunteers and restore traditional order to the police force.

 © 2024 What's After the Movie?.
 All rights reserved.